Milk-Drinker01/Milk_Instancer01/README.md

 # Milk_Instancer01
  GPU instancing in unity with occlusion culling, frustum culling, and LODs

- warning: this is like super early early alpha. if you happened to come across this by chance please check back later, some things are still broken in a few ways and this is by no means feature complete
+ warning: this is like super early early alpha. if you happened to come across this by chance please check back later, some things are still broken in a few ways and this is by no means feature complete.
+I am still working on this and it will be updated as I improve the system

  also im still setting up the readme